sarahhart1997/regal-regex-a17/README.md

 # The Regal Regex
+## Introduction
+Have you every been incredibly frustrated by searching through your code for hours for one specific function?
+Unable to run a find request because you want to a select variety of combinations?
+This is where Regex functions come extremely in handy!

 ## Summary
 In short, regex is a tool for finding patterns within a string.
 It is most commonly used to validate user input and to search through large bodies of text.